iegpeppino/sysPulse/README.md

 If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.

 ## Final notes

-It's been some time since I've taken on the challenge of learning programming and some of the skills needed to venture into the field of software developement and IT and make a change from the field I'm currently working in.
-While asking for programming projects suggestions, I came across the system metrics monitor, which resonated the most with me, since it involves two of the fields Im interested on takling on.

 _Some other functions are to be implemented in the future_
     _such as testing network availability (pinging) and setting_